Troubleshoot single sign-on implementation in Office 365

 INTRODUCTION

-Detailed implementation guidance for single sign-on (SSO) is available in the Office 365 Help documentation.
-If you encounter a problem when you implement SSO by using that guidance, you can refer to this article.
-It provides a roadmap to help troubleshoot common problems with each implementation step.
+This article discusses how to troubleshoot single sign-on setup issues in a Microsoft cloud service such as Office 365, Microsoft Intune, or Microsoft Azure.
+Detailed implementation guidance for single sign-on (SSO) is available in the Azure Active Directory (Azure AD) Help documentation.
+If you encounter a problem when you set up SSO by using that guidance, you can refer to this article.
+It provides a roadmap to help troubleshoot common problems with each setup step.

 PROCEDURE